KEYNOTE SPEAKER I

 Dr. Kang currently serves as Editor-in-Chief of the Journal of Wind & Structures and as Associate Editor of the PTI Journal.
 His research focuses on the design and behavior of concrete structures and structures incorporating recycled plastics, as well as dynamic effects on structures, including wind, seismic, shock, and fire.

-KEYNOTE SPEAKER II IN ICCEA 2025
+KEYNOTE SPEAKER II

 Prof. Young (Youngchul) Kim, Korea Advanced Institute of Science & Technology, South Korea